Terry Lowry: Career

 While an undergraduate student at Shorter, Lowry was invited by Steinway and Sons to become a Steinway Artist.
 This opened doors to a concert career during which Lowry has presented over 1000 piano recitals in North America and Europe.

 In 1999 Lowry founded the Etowah Chamber Orchestra in Cartersville, and in 2001, Lowry moved to Carrollton, Georgia, to found the Carroll Symphony Orchestra, which he continues to serve as Conductor and Music Director.
 With the Carroll Symphony Orchestra, Lowry has conducted the premieres of over 250 works composed for the CSO.

-Lowry also serves as Conductor of the Carrollton Wind Ensemble and St. Timothy’s Episcopal Church (Atlanta) and is the pianist for the Carrollton Jazz Orchestra and the chamber ensemble Atlanta by Six.
+As Conductor of the CSO, his responsibilities include conducting the Carrollton Wind Ensemble, the Carrollton Jazz Orchestra and the Carrollton Youth String Orchestra.
+He is also the Music Director of the Catholic Shrine of the Immaculate Conception (Atlanta) and is the pianist for the chamber ensemble Atlanta by Six.

 Lowry’s compositions span the traditional concert genres of symphony, concerto, oratorio, as well as numerous chamber, choral and solo instrumental works.
 In 2019 he was selected the Commissioned Composer of the Year by the Georgia Music Teachers Association.

 Musical Overture

 In 2012, Lowry, along with co-founder Steve Gradick, founded Musical Overture, an online networking site for musicians.
-In 2020 the company released Gig Room, an audio/video conferencing application with near-zero latency, allowing musicians to make music together in real-time.
-During the COVID-19 pandemic, Gig Room allowed many musicians to teach, rehearse and perform while under lock-down requirements.
+In 2020 the company released GigRoom, an audio/video conferencing application with near-zero latency, allowing musicians to make music together in real-time.
+During the COVID-19 pandemic, GigRoom allowed many musicians to teach, rehearse and perform while under lock-down requirements.

 Hear Us

-In 2017, using a beta version of Gig Room, Lowry’s production company, Hold the Frog Productions, presented the world’s first E-concert featuring violinist Clarissa Bevilacqua, pianist Rada Hanana and cellist Daniel Kaler.
+In 2017, using a beta version of GigRoom, Lowry’s production company, Hold the Frog Productions, presented the world’s first E-concert featuring violinist Clarissa Bevilacqua, pianist Rada Hanana and cellist Daniel Kaler.
 This event was documented in the film Hear Us, of which Lowry was Executive Director.